 “Where I promote and post my reviews are as follows:

-– Personal blog: I have a book blog called BookBum where I review everything I read and then post to Twitter and Facebook.
-I currently have — followers on my blog, who I interact with on a daily basis.
-In the month of May, I gained — views on my pages, — unique visitors, — likes on my posts and — comments!
+– Blog: I have a book blog called BookBum, started in Jan 2017, where I review everything I read and then post to Twitter.
+I currently have XXX followers on my blog, who I interact with on a daily basis.
+I receive XXX average monthly visitors, and XXX average monthly pageviews.

 – Twitter: I use Twitter to post my book reviews, share bookish news and support other book bloggers.
-I currently have — followers.
+I currently have XXX followers.

 – Amazon: Once published, I will post my reviews to Amazon.

-I hope this post was at least a little bit helpful for someone!
+I hope this post was helpful for you, I’d love to hear your thoughts!